E-commerce

 Metrics to track

-To optimize your Collective activity:
+To optimize your Collective business:

-Sales by retailer: which partners perform best?
+Sales by retailer: which partners are performing best?

 Shipping times: are you meeting the announced deadlines?